 We Fix Gum Recession Too

 Gum recession is often the result of an untreated gum infection, but it can also stem from poor tooth positioning, accidental dental trauma, or any number of other occurrences.
-Around here, gum recession issues can be fixed by using something known as the Chao Pinhole® Surgical Technique.
+Around here, gum recession issues can be fixed by using something known as the Chao Pinhole® Surgical Technique (please note that Dr. Daboul is the only doctor in our practice certified to perform this technique).
 This simple process is much different from traditional gum grafting, which is a process that requires scalpels, stitches, and a lengthy recovery period.
 So, think of it as the opposite of that when you visit our office for gum recession treatment.